5–THE SECOND SEPTENARY OF SELF-MATURATION (VIII–XIV)

 You may not bargain with it.”

-The Charioteer does what has always worked: posture, strength, control.
-He squares his shoulders.
-He stares it down.
+The Charioteer does what has always worked: posture, control.
+They square their shoulders.
+They stare it down.

 The animal yawns.